-Born in New Haven, Connecticut, in 1852, Edward Alexander Bouchet is best known for becoming the first African-American to earn a doctorate degree in the United States (1876).
-His father William, a former slave, worked as a servant and later as a porter at Yale University.
+Born in New Haven, Connecticut, in 1852, Edward Alexander Bouchet is best known for becoming the first African American to earn a doctorate degree in the United States (1876).
+His father William, a former enslaved person, worked as a servant and later as a porter at Yale University.
 He also acted as a deacon at the Temple Street Church in New Haven.

 The youngest of four children, Bouchet attended New Haven High School from 1866 to 1868.
 He continued his education at the Hopkins Grammar School, where he studied mathematics and history in addition to learning Latin and Greek.
 Bouchet graduated valedictorian of his class from Hopkins in 1870.